logan272/bi-fraction/README.md

 ## Introduce

-bi-fraction library provides fraction number abstraction for working with numbers in Javascript.
+[bi-fraction](https://github.com/logan272/bi-fraction) provides a fraction number abstraction for working with numbers in Javascript.

 ### Accuracy